kev5/dVote/README.md

 - Import any one of the 10 accounts provided by Ganache.

 ## Step 6.
 Run the Front End Application

+Open a new shell and run the following command-
 `$ npm run dev`

 Visit this URL in your browser: http://localhost:3000